kgaughan/blog/content/blog/creating-a-signed-rpm-with-nfpm-and-gnupg.md

         data: [255 bits]
 ```

 It appears my assumption was correct!
+If it's not clear from this, even without looking up the meaning of any of the other fields, I can tell that this is the signing key because of `key expires after 1y0d0h0m`, which is a big clue that this is the signing subkey I created.

 ### with nFPM itself